SzymonTurno/sturk/README.md

 # Cantil
-Subroutines for designing portable middleware solutions.
+Subroutines for designing portable middleware.
 Based on the publish-subscribe pattern.

 ## 1. Build